leMaik/Metafuck/README.md

-metafuck
+Metafuck
 ========

-A compiler that translates an awesome programming language to Brainfuck and an interpreter that runs the generated code.
+Metafuck is a compiler that translates an awesome programming language to Brainfuck and it also includes an interpreter that runs the generated code.